refractionPOINT/lce_doc/docs/events-overview.md

   },
 }
 ```

+Specific Event schemas are learned and available through the [Schema API](schema.md).

 Events can be observed and matched by [Detection & Response rules](dr.md) to automate behavior and can also be streamed via [Outputs](outputs.md) to the destination of your choice.